 What are the application fees?
 Are they refundable?

 There are two fees required for application to the AU PT program.
-One fee is required by the Physical Therapist Centralized Application Service (PTCAS) which starts at $135, with exact amount depending on the number of designations.
+One fee is required by the Physical Therapist Centralized Application Service (PTCAS) which starts at $155, with exact amount depending on the number of designations.
 In addition, a Supplemental Fee of $25 is required by the AU Admissions Department.
-You must pay the Supplemental Fee in PTCAS at the time of application submission to initiate the processing of your application or pay online at the following link: https://www.applyweb.com/mcg/index.ftl
+Once your application is complete in PTCAS, an email notification will be sent to access your Augusta University Status portal.
+WIthin your portal will be a link to pay a $25 non-refundable supplemental fee.

 PLEASE NOTE that your application is not complete and will not be processed until receipt of the AU Supplemental Fee.